jxz12/EcoBuilder/README.md

 add a hint text that comes up after 2/3 minutes for each level

-text input at login can be buggy on tap or not on tap ask samraat to remove the TODO give a reminder for which one is apparent and which is exclusion - add a glossary as a hyperlink mention the speed of the link balls going is important
+make text input fields less buggy and raise the field if keyboard is pressed ask samraat to remove the TODO give a reminder for which one is apparent and which is exclusion - add a glossary as a hyperlink mention the speed of the link balls going is important fix webgl privacy policy grey

 the model calculation may not run sometimes - see pamela's screenshot sound effects! and some relaxing music